SCRT-HQ/VaporShell/docs/glossary/Add-VSEventsRuleInputTransformer.md

 ## SYNOPSIS
 Adds an AWS::Events::Rule.InputTransformer resource property to the template.
-The InputTransformer property type specifies settings that provide custom input to an Amazon CloudWatch Events target based on certain event data.
+The InputTransformer property type specifies settings that provide custom input to an EventBridge target based on certain event data.

 ## SYNTAX